 Another highlight of the album is second single Rainmaker, a much better song than Wildest Dreams, composed by guitarist Dave Murray in conjunction with Dickinson and Harris.
 The first half of the album also benefits from the uncharacterstically heavy Montsegur, where Gers pitches in with Dickinson and Harris.
 Both of these tracks launch right into great opening riffs with the full band blasting away, a stylistic choice that would be in short supply as Maiden steadily increased the lengths of songs and albums in the following years.

-In the latter category we also find album closer Journeyman, a surprise acoustic track written by Smith, Harris and Dickinson.
+In the atmospheric category we also find album closer Journeyman, a surprise acoustic track written by Smith, Harris and Dickinson.
 “I know what I want, I’ll say what I want, and no one can take it away,” goes the chorus, as acoustic guitars and string arrangements build a song truly unlike any other in the Maiden catalog.
 Another example of a slightly surprising track is the slow-burning Face In The Sand, which opens with a Pink Floyd-ish section that eventually gives way to double bass drums (!) and, unfortunately, somewhat monotonous verses and choruses.